Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 5850, in theory, should perform quite a bit faster than the Radeon HD 7770 in general. (explain)
+Memory BandwidthIn theory, the Radeon HD 5850 should be much faster than the Radeon HD 7770 overall. (explain)

-Texel RateThe Radeon HD 5850 will be much (about 31%) better at texture filtering than the Radeon HD 7770. (explain)
+Texel RateThe Radeon HD 5850 will be quite a bit (approximately 31%) faster with regards to AF than the Radeon HD 7770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison